Lucio1024/Drupal_8_Raspberry_Pi_Digital_Signage/README.md

               https://www.danpurdy.co.uk/web-development/raspberry-pi-kiosk-screen-tutorial/

-*Where the X’s represent the static address you gave your Pi in the previous part.
-If it’s worked you should be asked                          for your password.
-Enter the password you chose for your Pi.*

 1. Setting up Rasbian OS If you dont have a Rasbian OS settup on the raspberri pi, click on the link below for a tutorial